BAGM

 • Some lighter quartzites can be more porous.
 BAGM performs absorption testing whenever possible and uses a specialty sealer, but additional maintenance and resealing may be required over time.

 • Marble is prized for its timeless elegance and unique veining.
 It’s a metamorphic rock formed from limestone, making it softer and more porous than granite.
+This makes if susceptible to scratching and not protected in any warranty.

 • Over time, marble develops a patina effect from light staining and surface wear — a natural aging process many customers appreciate.